Georgeudonkwo/login-module/README.md

 ---
 ## Requirements

-Install all dependencies from the `requirements.txt` file:
+Install all dependencies from the `requirements.txt` file: pip install -r requirements.txt
 ## Test Endpoints using Swagger
 ** http://localhost:5000/apidocs/**
 ## Endpoints Descriptions:
-*Register a new user using: http://localhost:5000/register* *login and authenticate a user using: http://localhost:5000/login* *Access a protected route using: http://localhost:5000/protected*
+Register a new user using: http://localhost:5000/register *login and authenticate a user using: http://localhost:5000/login* *Access a protected route using: http://localhost:5000/protected*

-pip install -r requirements.txt
 ## Environment Configuration

 Create a `.env` file in your root directory: